Alluxio/alluxio/docs/en/core-services/Caching.md

 ### Eviction Policies

 Alluxio uses evictors to decide which blocks to remove from Alluxio storage.
-Users can specify different Alluxio evictors to better control the eviction process.
+Users can specify different Alluxio evictors to control the eviction process better.

 Out-of-the-box evictor implementations include: